This vegan grilled portobello recipe features sweet roasted pumpkin and caramelized walnuts, for a simple yet delicious dinner meal.

 Portobello Mushrooms are very meaty and tender and known for their versatility -Just one tiny bite, and you won't miss the steak - at least for tonight.
 Plus, thanks to their rich flavor they make a great vegan and vegetarian alternative.

-- 2 large Portobello mushroom caps (remove the stem)
+- 2 large Portobello mushroom caps, stem removed

 - 1 sprig rosemary